 Common signs of bacterial disease in marine fish included lethargy, decreased appetite, ulcers, and sudden death.
 If you note any of these signs, be sure to test your water quality and evaluate your fish's diet.

 Most of the time, if the primary stressor is identified and eliminated, your fish will not require any additional treatment.
 Severe infections may require treatment with antibiotics prescribed by your veterinarian.

 There are many viruses that can affect saltwater fish.
 The most commonly seen is lymphocystis, an iridovirus that also has a freshwater counterpart.

 The symptoms are easily confused with Marine White Spot disease or benign fin ray fractures.
-Your veterinarian will take a sample to evaluate under the microscope to determine the cause of the white nodules.
+Your veterinarian will take a sample to examine under the microscope to determine the cause of the white nodules.

 04 of 05

+The bubbles can cause tissue necrosis and lead to fin erosion or internal organ damage.
 If left untreated, these bubbles can cause irritation and allow pathogens an easy route to enter into your fish's body.

 Please do not attempt to pop the bubbles yourself!
 Your veterinarian will handle the procedure safely, with your fish properly anesthetized, and provide supportive care.
 It is critical to locate the source of the microbubbles so the condition does not recur.Continue to 5 of 5 below.